 Update: Which tip helped me overcome my writer’s block the most?
 This one.

 What I try to do is write.
 I may write for two weeks ‘the cat sat on the mat, that is that, not a rat,’….
 And it might be just the most boring and awful stuff.
 But I try.
 When I’m writing, I write.
 And then it’s as if the muse is convinced that I’m serious and says, ‘Okay.
 Okay.
 I’ll come.’

 And if you’ve got a writer’s block, you can cure it this evening by stopping whatever you’re writing and doing something else.
 You picked the wrong subject.

-There are a a number of infographics on writer’s block.
-I suppose there is a benefit to switching to visual mode when the literary part of the brain is struggling.
+There are several infographics on writer’s block.
+I suppose there is a benefit to switching to the visual mode when the literary part of the brain is struggling.
 Here are a couple of the better ones:

 If your current work location isn’t doing it for you, get off your butt and go somewhere else.

-I found a plethora of articles and blog posts containing tips on overcoming writers block.
+In addition, I found many articles and blog posts containing tips on overcoming writer’s block.
 Here are the most helpful:

 Overcoming Writer’s Block [quickanddirtytips.com]

 Best Tip: Don’t write the story yet.
 Write a memo to yourself about the story.